privacy-scaling-explorations/zk-kit/README.md

 #### How can I create benchmarks for my library?

 You can see an example in the `@zk-kit/incremental-merke-tree` package.
 It has a `yarn benchmark` NPM script that uses [Benny](https://github.com/caderek/benny).
 You can find the benchmark script in the `benchmarks` folder.
 When you run the command it creates a `benchmark` folder with the HTML results, which you can open in a browser.

+#### How can I publish the documentation of my library with typedocs?

+You just need to insert the NPM `docs` command in your `package.json` file, as in the other packages.
+This command will be executed by Lerna and the output of `typedocs` will be placed in the `docs` folder of the root directory, which will be used to deploy the documentation websites by the Github `docs` workflow whenever the `main` branch is updated.